Endoscopy

 Original article

-Multicenter validation of a cholangioscopy artificial intelligence for evaluation of biliary tract disease
+Multicenter validation of a cholangioscopy artificial intelligence system for the evaluation of biliary tract disease

 1 Gastroenterology, UMass Chan Medical School, Worcester, United States (Ringgold ID: RIN12262)